All Episodes

 A lot of people here in Chicago tell us that they see an incongruity in your foreign policy.

-Stop the tape, stop the tape.
+Stop the tape.

 I don't believe that for a minute.

-I think the reporter, if there are other people, it's other reporters at the bar who are lamenting and whining and moaning about the uh lack of congruity in the policy, foreign policy.
+I think the reporter, if there are other people, it's other reporters at the bar who are lamenting and whining and moaning about the lack of congruity in the policy, foreign policy.

-And it's a typical journalistic trick.
+That is a typical journalistic trick.

-I am hearing and people are saying, your critics suggest blah, blah, blah.
+I am hearing, and people are saying, your critics suggest, blah, blah, blah.

 That's just a way of getting their own opinion in the question while appearing, they think, objective.

-We have a leader in North Korea who has announced his affection for nuclear weapons and no hesitation to use them against the United States.
+Shooting war in Iraq, yet we have a leader in North Korea who has announced his affection for nuclear weapons and no hesitation to use them against the United States.

-Is your is your policy consistent between the way you have dealt with Iraq, the way you have dealt with North Korea, and if so, are we headed toward a military action in North Korea?
+Is your policy consistent between the way you have dealt with Iraq, the way you have dealt with North Korea?

 Here's the president's answer to this impudent snob.

-I have always said that um it's important for an American president to exhaust all diplomatic avenues before the use of force.
+I have always said that it's important for an American president to exhaust all diplomatic avenues before the use of force.

 Committing our troops into harm's way is a difficult decision.